Providing the resources to make Kingdom education accessible is a priority at Prestonwood Christian Academy.

 - Applications for admission and tuition assistance are submitted simultaneously even though admission decisions are made beginning in March, and tuition assistance decisions are not made until April or May.

 - Availability of tuition assistance diminishes greatly for applications received after April.

 The application and reward process for need-based tuition assistance is as follows:

-- Parents apply for tuition assistance with a third party, FACTS (http://www.factstuitionaid.com), no later than March 1 of the spring prior to the academic school year assistance is needed.
+- Parents apply for tuition assistance with a third party, FACTS (http://www.factstuitionaid.com), no later than March 1 of the spring prior to the academic school year assistance is needed, OR at the time of enrollment (whichever date is later).
+If the student is applying after March 1, the FACTS tuition assistance application should be submitted concurrently with the application for admission.
 In order to process a tuition assistance application, FACTS requires that the family submit: